 New Research Project - Port Politics: A service characteristics approach to countering organised crime

-A new SOC ACE research project will examine the growing vulnerabilities of global seaports to organised crime, revealing how these critical trade gateways are increasingly targeted by criminal groups.
+A new SOC ACE research project will examine the vulnerabilities of global seaports to organised crime and corruption, revealing how these critical trade gateways are targeted by criminal groups.

 Led by specialists Cathy Haenlein, Elijah Glantz and Mark Williams (RUSI), and Professor Anna Sergi (University of Bologna), the project brings together expertise in organised crime, maritime security, and illicit trade.
-The team aims to provide policymakers and port authorities with politically informed, practical insights to strengthen resilience.
+The team aims to provide policymakers and other key stakeholders in port authorities and other key agencies with politically informed, practical insights to strengthen the resilience of port facilities.

 For more information visit the project web-page here.